taooceros/Locks/visualization/report/report.typ

 = Introduction

 Delegation locking adapts the request-response style of communication to minimize shared data movement.
-Specifically, the waiter delegates their critical section to a combiner (#fc/#ccsynch) #cite("flatcombining_ref", "ccsynch_ref"), or a dedicated thread (RCL/ffwd) #cite("rcl_ref", "ffwd_ref").
+Specifically, the waiter delegates their critical section to a combiner (#fc/#ccsynch) #cite("flatcombining_ref", "ccsynch_ref"), or a dedicated #ffwd #cite("rcl_ref", "ffwd_ref").
 We will describe the implementation details of these locks in @impl.
 Further, the idea of combining allows us to batch-process operations for special data structures.
 For example, multiple insertion and deletion operations can be batched into a single operation for a linked list.

 It's important to highlight that the concept of the _lock slice_, as introduced in U-SCL, also intersects with the idea of delegation-style locks. _Lock slice_ ensures that only a single thread executes the critical section within a given time slice.
 This design reduces the necessity for transferring shared data across cores, leading to enhanced performance @scl_ref.
 Notably, this approach aligns closely with the objectives of delegation-style locks, resulting in comparable performance improvements.